gacierno/robot-world/README.md

 + Whenever
   This gem makes chron jobs easier to create and run.
 Please visit its [repositry](https://github.com/javan/whenever)

----
-### Start Up
+## Start Up

-+ To run this app for the first time you need to run `$ docker-compose build`
++ To run this app for the first time you need to run
+`$ docker-compose build`

 + After the build is completed run
 `$ docker-compose up`

 + To stop the app
 `$ docker-compose stop`

 + To run it again
 `$ docker-compose up`

----
+## Tasks

+Inside the aplication there are 4 tasks created to work as robots

++ Robot Builder
+   To run this task on demand use
+   `$ rake robot:builder` inside the container or
+   `$ docker-compose run web rake robot:builder` from your terminal

++ Robot Guard
+   This robot has 2 tasks to do, inspect cars and move the approved cars from factory stock to store stock
+   To inspect cars run
+   `$ rake bobot:guard:inspect_cars` or `$ docker-compose run web rake robot:guard:inspect_cars`
+   To move the cars run
+   `$ rake bobot:guard:move_cars` or `$ docker-compose run web rake robot:guard:move_cars`

++ Robot Buyer
+   To run this task use
+   `$ rake robot:buyer` inside the container or
+   `$ docker-compose run web rake robot:buyer` from tour terminal